LowPolygons/BetterRaytracer/instructions/scene_config.md

 ColourGamma - Float
 ```

-If you do not specify each of these, they default to:
+If you do not specify each of these, they default to (in order):

 - Max Available threads
 - The result of `random_device`